Information processing in biological molecular machines: Information versus dissipation

-where $\sigma$ is the stochastic dimensionless entropy production (the energy dissipation divided by thermal energy $k_{\rm B}T$). $\mathcal{J}_{i}(t)$ in (\ref{eq2}) denotes the random variable of the mean net flux over the time period $t$, whereas $j_i(t)$ in (\ref{eq1}) denotes its particular value, see Fig.~\ref{fig2}.d. $\langle\ldots\rangle$ is the average over the ensemble of fluxes $j_1(t)$ and $j_2(t)$.
-The chosen time $t$ must be long enough for the considered ensemble to comprise only stationary fluxes, but finite for observing any fluctuations.
-The stationary averages of the random fluxes are time independent, $\langle\mathcal{J}_i(t)\rangle = J_i$ for any $t$.
-This time independence is not true for the higher moments of probability distribution, but the convexity of the exponential function provides the second law of thermodynamics:
+$j_1$ and $j_0$ in Equation~(\ref{eq5}) denote particular values of random fluxes $\mathcal{J}_1(t)$ and $\mathcal{J}_0(t)$, respectively, $p$ is the joint probability distribution function of these fluxes and the average in Equation~(\ref{eq2}) is performed over this distribution.
+By definition, the stationary averages of the random fluxes are time independent, $\langle\mathcal{J}_i(t)\rangle = J_i$ for any properly selected value of $t$, but the values of the higher moments of distribution $p(j_{1},j_{0})$ increase with the shortening of time $t$.
+The convexity of the exponential function provides the second law of thermodynamics